Jayesh-Kumar-Sundaram/Pub-Lab-Locator/README.md

 # Pub-Lab-Locator
-Geographically locate and visualize research institutes/labs contributed to a list of publications\
+Geographically locate and interactively visualize research institutes/labs contributed to a list of publications\
 Input format required: List of publication in "Abstract (text)" format from Pubmed

 ## Requirements